10up/Engineering-Best-Practices/PHP.md

 Batcache is aimed at preventing a flood of traffic from breaking your site.
 It does this by serving old (max 5 min) pages to new users.
 This reduces the demand on the web server CPU and the database.
 It also means some people may see a page that is a few minutes old, however this only applies to people who have not interacted with your web site before.
 Once they have logged in or left a comment they will always get fresh pages.

-Although this plugin has a lot of benefits it also has a couple of code design requirements.
-As the rendered html of your pages might be cached you cannot rely on server side logic related to $_SERVER, $_COOKIE or other values that are unique to a particular user.
+Although this plugin has a lot of benefits, it also has a couple of code design requirements.
+As the rendered HTML of your pages might be cached you cannot rely on server side logic related to ```$_SERVER```, ```$_COOKIE``` or other values that are unique to a particular user.
 You can however implement cookie or other user based logic on the front-end (eg. with JavaScript).

-In rare cases which really require server-side exceptions we can help you to find a possible solution that serves your needs.

-As Batcache does not cache calls for URLs with query strings or logged in users (based on WordPress login cookies) you will need to make sure that your application design uses pretty urls to really benefit from this caching layer.
+As Batcache does not cache calls for URLs with query strings or logged in users (based on WordPress login cookies), you will need to make sure that your application design uses pretty urls to really benefit from this caching layer.

 There are other page caching solutions such as W3 Total Cache.
 We generally do not use other page caching plugins for a variety of reasons.